Globally Convergent Multilevel Training of Deep Residual Networks: Globally convergent multilevel training

-Similarly to the previous section, we can obtain a multilevel hierarchy of~{$R$-stage} ResNets by discretizing the dynamical systems~\eqref{eq:cont_stages} with varying discretization parameters.
-The construction of transfer operators also follows the discussion from section~\ref{sec:transfer}.
+Since our goal is to obtain the standard ResNet architecture~\cite{he2016deep}, we can again discretize all time derivatives in~\eqref{eq:cont_stages} using the explicit Euler method.
+Similarly to the previous section, we can obtain a multilevel hierarchy of~{{$A$}-stage} ResNets by discretizing the dynamical systems~\eqref{eq:cont_stages} with varying discretization parameters.
+The construction of transfer operators also follows the discussion from \cref{sec:transfer}. {Here, we highlight the fact that the transfer of the parameters is always performed only within a given stage, i.e., the parameters are never transferred across multiple stages, {see also \cref{fig:ml_resnets_transfer}}. }

-\begin{remark} The choice of the time interval~$(0, T_r )$ and the discretization strategy associated with different dynamical systems in~\eqref{eq:cont_stages} can differ. \end{remark}
+\begin{remark} The choice of the time interval~$(0, T_{{a}})$ and the discretization strategy associated with different dynamical systems in~\eqref{eq:cont_stages} can differ. \end{remark}